 Uses

-Platinum is also widely used across diverse industries, including chemicals, glass manufacturing, electronics, medical devices, petroleum refining, and jewellery.
-Palladium serves similar industrial purposes, especially in the chemical, electronics, and dental sectors.
+Platinum also has wide industrial applications, spanning chemicals, glass manufacturing, electronics, medical devices, petroleum refining, and jewellery.
+Palladium serves many similar purposes, particularly in the chemical, electronics, and dental sectors.

 Text version